billg-splunk/splunk-opentelemetry-examples/collector/otel-ta/README.md

 }
 ```

-and finally test the configuration with `nginx -t`.
+Finally we can test the nginx configuration with `nginx -t`.
 Then you will either need to start or restart nginx:
 * To start: `nginx`
 * If you get errors that the address is already in use: `nginx -s reload`